nshah-tibco/flogodemo/README.md

-# flogodemo
+# This repo includes some FLOGO Demo Samples.

-Flogo Demo Repo
+Please go through the readme on how to import and run the sample.